linduine/cv_ocr_example_playground/README.md

 # cv_ocr_example_playground
 Here is a small script to showcase a simple Computer Vision (OCR) project that can be quickly built with OpenCV and Tesseract.
-The script processes the camera video and extracts the recognized text.
+The script processes camera video output and extracts recognized text.
 You can play with it with printed out or handwritten (print style) texts/cards.
 The script assumes all texts are in English, but Tesseract can recognize Latin characters as well.

 # What to install before playing with the playground.py script: